Celebration of Excellence

 Phantom 102EX, also known as Phantom EE (Experimental Electric), is an experimental vehicle used as a test bed for evaluating new technologies and applications in the super-luxury segment of the automotive market.
-Rolls-Royce experimental cars are different from other concept vehicles by being fully functional, driveable and made out of more tangible materials such as metals, leather and wood rather than clay and foam.
+Rolls-Royce experimental cars are different from other concept vehicles by being fully functional, and they can also be personalized using car designs and RGVA wrapping you can get online, they are driveable and made out of more tangible materials such as metals, leather and wood rather than clay and foam.

 102EX made its first public appearance at Geneva Motor Show on 1st of March 2011 and has undergone and extensive evaluation programme around the world since.
 As part of the tour it has been to Europe, Middle East, Asia and North America, stimulating the debates whether it can deliver an authentic Rolls-Royce experience to customers in the spirit of the marque or is it just an unacceptable compromise for the quality and luxury ethos of the brand.

 Phantom EE features relatively lightweight aluminium space-frame chassis, which is the single most important detail to counter-act the weight of the cells in order to achieve dynamic and effortless ride.
 Instead of a regular 6.75 litres V12 naturally aspirated Phantom engine and a 6-speed gearbox it is endowed with a lithium-ion battery pack with two electric three-phase axial flux motors mounted on the rear sub-frame.
 The drive from the motors to the wheels is then transmitted through a single-speed transmission with an integrated electronic differential.